rweekly/rweekly.org/draft.md

 + [Simple Features Now on CRAN](https://www.r-consortium.org/blog/2017/01/03/simple-features-now-on-cran)

-+ [May the Force of R be With You, Always!](http://danielmarcelino.github.io/blog/2017/may-the-force-of-r-be-with-you-always.html) - With a Telegram account connected to @TeleR, the force of R can always be with me.

 ### R in Real World

 + [Explaining Statistical Goodness of fit Tests with Beer (Statistics)](https://jasdumas.github.io/2017-01-04-choosing-a-stat-test-with-beer/)